Both sets of questions are completely different and separate from each other.

 The ABPI Code of Practice Clause 16.3 states that representatives must take an appropriate examination (this includes disease area units) within their first year of employment as a representative and must pass it within two years.
 This time limit does not apply to candidates not currently employed in the promotion of medicines to prescribers.
 If you have any queries about your individual circumstances, contact the PMCPA.

-If you are sitting optional disease units (afternoon session), you must select units from one of the following â€‹â€‹â€‹two combinations:
+If you are sitting optional disease units, you must select units from one of the following:

-• The cost to sit each unit is £115 + VAT
+The cost to sit each unit is £142 + VAT

-• Optional disease area units sitting: £345 + VAT
+Optional disease area units sitting: £426 + VAT

-Please note that this does not include any resits which can be booked at the same cost of £115 + VAT per unit.
+Please note that this does not include any resits which can be booked at the same cost of £142 + VAT per unit.

-It depends on your background knowledge.
-Most of the units require knowledge of human biology, so if you have a life science degree or a recent Biology A-level (or equivalent) you will not need to study as many hours as someone with little biology knowledge.
-If you have no prior knowledge of any of the topics you may need to study for 300 hours for the four mandatory units and for â€‹150 hours for the disease area units.
-It sounds a lot, but the Diploma exam is equivalent to an A-level.
+Most of the units require knowledge of human biology, so if you have a life science degree or a recent Biology A-Level (or equivalent) you will not need to study as many hours as someone with little biology knowledge.
+If you have no prior knowledge of any of the topics you may need to study for 75 hours per mandatory unit, and for 50 hours per optional unit.
+This is consistent with programmes equivalent to Level 3 qualifications.

 You will need to contact the Exams department on 020 7930 3477 to ask for your qualification registration to be changed.